Volunteer as a Trustee

 A Trustee is a member of the governing body of a charity, which is responsible for controlling its management and administration.
 At the PGH we also call them the Executive Committee (EC).
 As a team, they share collective responsibility for the charity.

-Currently there are eight trustees, and the EC meets seven times a year on a Thursday afternoon.
+Currently there are nine trustees, and the EC meets seven times a year, usually on a Thursday afternoon.
 No previous experience of acting as a trustee is necessary, however an interest in The Percival Guildhouse and its role in adult education is important.
 The strength of the EC lies in trustees being drawn from a wide range of backgrounds – anyone over the age of 18 is welcome to express an interest.

 What do Trustees do?